-After the very active month of June, the Georgia appellate courts issued only one family law related case in July 2019:
+After a busy June, in July 2019, the Georgia appellate courts issued only one family law related opinion.

 Termination of Parental Rights // Appeals